-- Data Collection Process (DCP) represents in the VeChain ToolChain™ system a key stage in the actual business process of the enterprise.
+- Data Collection Point (DCP) represents in the VeChain ToolChain™ system a key stage in the actual business process of the enterprise.
 Several DCPs form a process flow.

 - Data Collection Unit (DCU) is the minimum data unit that contributes to a DCP.
 These DCUs need to be collected and uploaded to VeChain ToolChainTM.
 DCUs in the Process Builder contain numbers, text, time, options, combinations, related files, and several other categories.
 Several DCUs form a DCP.

 Before you enter [Builder], it is suggested to sort out your actual business process, and plan which valuable data that you want to collect in ToolChain and which stakeholders, if any, you want to share specific data with.
 For example, you may want to gather information from all suppliers but only share specific information with your consumers.